Andrew Dessler: Early life and education

 Dessler was born in 1964, in Houston, Texas.
 His father was Alexander J. Dessler, a planetary physicist then at Rice University.
 He received a B.A. in physics from Rice University in 1986 and an M.A. and Ph.D. in chemistry from Harvard University in 1990 and 1994.
 His doctoral thesis was titled In situ stratospheric ozone measurements.

 Career

-After receiving a Ph.D. in 1994 from Rice University, Dessler did two years of Postdoctoral research at NASA's Goddard Space Flight Center and then spent nine years on the research faculty of the University of Maryland from 1996 to 2005.
+After receiving a Ph.D. in 1994, Dessler did two years of Postdoctoral research at NASA's Goddard Space Flight Center and then spent nine years on the research faculty of the University of Maryland from 1996 to 2005.
 Dessler went on to become an Associate Professor of Atmospheric Sciences at Texas A&M University from 2005 to 2007 and has been a tenured Professor of Atmospheric Sciences there since 2007.
 Since 2022, he has been the Director of the Texas Center Extreme Weather, formerly the Texas Center for Climate Studies.